Is Thailand safe to visit? Here is What You Need to Know

 You've probably heard at least one horror story about travelers getting ill whilst in Thailand, but there are a few simple steps you can take to avoid this.
-The number one thing to remember is not to drink the tap water.
-Even in your luxurious hotel or resort the tap water can carry nasty bacteria that could hold make you ill if you're not used to it, so it's best to avoid it all together and stick to bottled water for your trip.
+The number one thing to remember is not to drink tap water.
+Even in your luxurious hotel or resort, the tap water can carry nasty bacteria that could hold make you ill if you're not used to it, so it's best to avoid it altogether and stick to bottled water for your trip.

-A lot of people worry about ice in their drinks for the same reason but, the ice is generally made from purified water, not tap, so you don’t need to worry about this.
-There's always a slight chance you could pick up a bug somewhere along the way, but honestly, the best thing to do is just not worry about it too much!
+Many people worry about ice in their drinks for the same reason but the ice is generally made from purified water, not tap, so you don’t need to worry about this.
+There's always a slight chance you could pick up a bug somewhere along the way, but honestly, the best thing to do is not worry about it too much!

-If it happens and you feel under the weather for a few days just make sure you take good care of yourself by resting lots and keeping hydrated.
+If it happens and you feel under the weather for a few days, ensure you take good care of yourself by resting lots and keeping hydrated.
 It'll probably only last a couple of days and then you can carry on enjoying the rest of your trip!
-This is a top Thailand safety travel tip so make sure you go prepared.
+This is a top Thailand safety travel tip, so make sure you prepare.

-Also, definitely don’t let this put you off eating the local food!
+Also, don’t let this stop you from eating the local food!
 Street food is an awesome part of Thai culture.
-Whether you’re in Bangkok, Phuket, or any other major city, you’ll find vendors selling delicious treats everywhere you go.
-A lot of travelers worry about getting sick from street food, but in most cases it’s actually super fresh, and you can watch it being made right in front of you.
+Whether in Bangkok, Phuket, or any other major city, you’ll find vendors selling delicious treats everywhere.
+Many travelers worry about getting sick from street food, but in most cases, it’s super fresh, and you can watch it being made right before you.